alexclst/lbf-container/README.md

 * [Local](https://localwp.com) version 5.9.2 or newer
 * [Fish](https://fishshell.com)
-* PHP in your path, you can install it with Homebrew
 * [local-cli](https://www.npmjs.com/package/@getflywheel/local-cli) in your path
+* [jq](https://jqlang.github.io/jq/), you can install it with Homebrew

 ## Usage

 First link `ln -s` the `lbf.fish` script to `lbf` in the folder above this repo, which is intended to be somewhere that is in your shell's PATH to make it easier to run.
 You will also need to `chmod +x` the symlink to get it to run in the command line.
 Then simply use `lbf` to run anything that you'd run with `local-cli`.

-`lbf-container.php` takes input of two paths (if called from `lbf.fish` this will be the current working directory and your home directory) and returns the info asked for in the third argument from the first path passed in.
-It finds the requested data by parsing Local's own `sites.json` file that lives within your user's library (hence why it needs your home directory).
-This script is really designed only to be run from `lbf.fish`.
-I wrote this part in PHP because I was more comfortable parsing JSON in PHP than Fish.
+In version 3 we started using `jq` instead of the PHP script to retrieve data from the

 Along with passing through commands to `local-cli`, this script also adds the following:

 * `restart` will restart a site
 * `open` will open the site in your default browser

 ## VS Code Tasks

 You can configure VS Code to [run these commands](https://code.visualstudio.com/docs/editor/tasks) using the `tasks.json` file in `.vscode` or a Workspace (which the below example is of).
 This can enable easy access to controlling a Local from its associated VS Code environment.